mdrafiqulrabin/tnpa-generalizability/README.md

 ## Semantic-Preserving Program Transformations

-This project contains the program transformation tool and the datasets of transformed programs for the paper '[On the Generalizability of Neural Program Models with respect to Semantic-Preserving Program Transformations](https://arxiv.org/abs/2008.01566)'.
+This project contains the program transformation tool and the datasets of transformed programs for the paper 'On the Generalizability of Neural Program Models with respect to Semantic-Preserving Program Transformations' ([arXiv](https://arxiv.org/abs/2008.01566), [ScienceDirect](https://doi.org/10.1016/j.infsof.2021.106552)) accepted at the [IST Journal, Elsevier 2021](https://www.journals.elsevier.com/information-and-software-technology).

 ## Structure